-We sat down (virtually speaking) with Derek Gaucher, an IT Manager at Dawson College, to ask him about how Dawson College is embracing new customer service technologies and channels to provide a superior digital student experience for prospective and current students.
+We sat down (virtually speaking) with Derek Gaucher, an IT Manager at Dawson College, to ask him about how Dawson College improves student customer service via embracing new customer service technologies and digital channels, along with their customer service practices.

 Tell us a little bit about yourself, Dawson College, and your experience working in higher education.

 I have been an IT Manager at Dawson College since 2008, and before that, I specialized in CRM solutions in the retail industry for many years – so as you’d expect, I have seen a lot of technological change in my time!